ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 # Dependency Management

-A key initial design goal for Zephyr Cloud was to enable incremental adoption.
-Upon installing the Zephyr package, it operates in an "sample only" mode.
-This means it starts to analyze the dependencies of your federated applications without requiring changes to your CI/CD pipeline or extensive configuration efforts.
+Zephyr implements a comprehensive dependency resolution system that enables micro-frontend applications to dynamically resolve and load their dependencies at build time, eliminating the need for hardcoded remote URLs and manual version coordination between teams.

+The dependency management system operates through a combination of build-time analysis and intelligent resolution strategies.
+During the build process, Zephyr plugins capture contextual information about the build environment and use this data to resolve abstract dependency declarations into concrete URLs and versions.

-## How Dependency Resolution Works
+## Dependency Resolution Architecture

-When you build a micro-frontend application, one of the most complex challenges is ensuring that all remote dependencies are available at the correct versions.
-Zephyr's dependency resolution system solves this by providing a sophisticated resolution engine that works at build time to ensure your applications always load the right dependencies.

-The resolution process follows a deterministic order, attempting multiple strategies until a valid dependency is found.
-This approach ensures that your applications can handle various deployment scenarios - from simple latest version deployments to complex multi-environment setups with feature branches.
+The resolution engine implements a multi-strategy approach to dependency resolution, attempting different resolution methods in a deterministic order until a valid dependency is found.
+Applications can adapt to various deployment scenarios without configuration changes.

+Each resolution strategy is designed for specific use cases:

+- **Workspace resolution** enables automatic version matching based on build context
+- **Semantic versioning** provides fine-grained control over acceptable version ranges
+- **Label-based resolution** allows targeting specific deployment stages
+- **Platform-specific resolution** ensures correct implementations for different runtime environments

+The system maintains backward compatibility while enabling advanced workflows that were previously difficult to implement in distributed architectures.

 ## Zephyr Dependencies Configuration

-Zephyr provides a dependency management system through the `zephyr:dependencies` field in your `package.json`.
-This allows you to specify remote module federation dependencies that your application needs.
+Zephyr provides a dependency management system through the `zephyr:dependencies` field in your `package.json` to specify remote module federation dependencies that your application needs.

 ### Basic Usage